collinjlesko/dynatrace-monitoring-as-service/README.md

 ![](./images/lab3_pgis_per_build.jpg)

+**Lab Lesson Learned**
+1. How to pass additional meta data to a process group
+2. How to influence process group and process group instance detection

 ## Lab 4: Tagging of Services
 In this lab we learn how to automatically apply tags on service level.
 This allows you to query service-level metrics (Respone Time, Failure Rate, Throughput, ...) automatically based on meta data that you have passed during a deployment, e.g: Service-Type (Frontend, Backend, ...), Deployment Stage (Dev, Test, Staging, Prod ...)